jahan33/Chat/README.md

 Install Angular>= 16, Node>= 20,.Net 7

 ## Development server
-To run this application, open the webchat folder and  proceed with the these steps:
+To run this application, open the webchat folder and  proceed with the following steps:

 First run the websocket server
 To start the websocket run the  the following commands